MetaMask/metamask-docs/snaps/reference/permissions.md

 You can check the presence of the permission by calling [`wallet_getPermissions`](/wallet/reference/wallet_getpermissions).
 If the permission is present, the result contains a permission with a `parentCapability` of `eth_accounts`.
-It comes with a caveat of `restrictReturnedAccounts`, an array of all the accounts the user allows for this Snap.
+The permission contains a `restrictReturnedAccounts` caveat, an array of all the accounts the user allows for this Snap.
 The following is an example `eth_accounts` permission:

 ```json